adetoyese29/Online_retail_sql_analysis/README.md

 # Online_retail_sql_analysis

 ### Project Overview
-This project involves using POSTGRESQL to create a database, clean and analyze an online retail store dataset The dataset is the Online Retil Dataset from Kaggle
+This project involves using POSTGRESQL to create a database, clean and analyze an online retail store dataset The dataset is the Online Retail Dataset from Kaggle

 ## Processes